-As a practice in the Philippines, the People’s Survival Fund is not easily accessible.
-It has to be in partnership with the local government or any government agencies which most of the time do not align with what the people need.
-As advocates of humanitarian rights, we must always put the people, the community and disaster survivors at the center.
-They are not aid recipients but our partners whose voices and opinions must also be heard.
+The People’s Survival Fund is not easily accessible.
+It must always be in partnership with the local government or any government agencies whose interests do not always align with what the people need.
+The people, the community, and disaster survivors must be at the center.
+They are not mere aid recipients but partners whose voices and opinions must be taken seriously.
 UPA proposes the following:

-Make People’s Plan the basis for funding projects most especially when the projects are for the affected vulnerable communities.
+Make “people’s plan” the basis for funding projects most especially when the projects are for the affected vulnerable communities.

 Make access to financial facilities easily available to organized groups and CSOs.
-Let local NGOs and community-based organizations directly submit proposals and ask for grants for their community-managed projects regardless of its scale.
+Let local NGOs and community-based organizations directly submit proposals and ask for grants for their projects regardless of scale.

-Streamline requirements and processes to make access to financial facility simple and easy most especially if the ones asking are survivors of disasters
+Streamline requirements and processes to make access to financial facility simple and easy most especially if the ones asking are survivors of disasters.

-Appeals for aid should not be confined only to bilateral or government to government appeals.
-Local NGOs and community-based organizations must also be recognized as probable partners to distribute aid and to help those who have suffered loss and damages due to adverse effects of climate change.
+Appeals for aid should not be confined only to bilateral or government-to-government appeals.
+Local NGOs and community-based organizations must also be recognized as potential partners to distribute aid and to help those who have suffered loss and damages due to adverse effects of climate change.

-INGOs must provide quality funding for humanitarian assistance which is easily accessible with no tedious proposing and reporting requirements for local partners.
+INGOs must share adequate and accessible funding for humanitarian assistance without the tedious proposing and reporting requirements for local partners.

 Please provide ideas and concepts on how a new financial facility for loss and damage could provide redress and remedies for individuals and communities in vulnerable situations who have suffered loss and damage due to the adverse impacts of climate change.

-Make in-city or even on-site relocation still an option for vulnerable communities as long as natural or man-made mitigation measures are feasible.
-Climate change mitigation and adaptation measures should not be at the expense of vulnerable communities’ basic rights.
-We cannot just say that those in vulnerable communities should just “retreat” or relocate to safer areas, we must still consider the cultural, social, and economic implications of just relocating the community.
-We may mean well for their safety, but we may also bring them further to the threat of exclusion, displacement, and extreme poverty.
+Make in-city relocation and, where feasible, on-site/in-situ upgrading as options.
+Climate change mitigation and adaptation measures should not be at the expense of vulnerable communities’ basic rights including their right to housing and livelihood.
+Ill-prepared off-city resettlement sites do not consider the cultural, social, and economic impacts of uprooting families from their communities, and in the process lead to their further exclusion, displacement, and deprivation.

-Come up with an internationally agreed and blanket compensation package to persons and communities who have suffered loss and damages due to the impact of climate change.
+Come up with an internationally agreed and compensation packages to persons and communities who suffer loss and damages due to the impacts of climate change.
 Using digital technology, these compensation packages must reach the survivors in a fast and timely manner.

-Shared Aid Fund for Emergency Response or SAFER is a fruit of an advocacy of having locally managed humanitarian funding in the Philippines in times of disaster to lessen local NGOs’ dependency to INGOs and to do timely response.
-SAFER can be a “model” here in the Philippines in amplifying voices in terms of managing funds for humanitarian response.
+Shared Aid Fund for Emergency Response (SAFER) is a fruit of an advocacy for locally managed humanitarian funding in the Philippines in times of disaster to lessen local NGOs’ dependency to INGOs and to do timely response.
+SAFER can be a “model” in amplifying voices in terms of managing funds for humanitarian response.

 What actions are necessary to enhance actions by States, business enterprises, civil society and intergovernmental organisations to dramatically increase efforts to reduce emissions of greenhouse gasses, including through support to developing countries, in particular small island developing States, least developed countries and landlocked developing States, to limit the human rights impacts on particularly individuals and communities in vulnerable situations to the adverse impacts of climate change?

-Make the government shoulder the expense of establishing renewable sources of energy or subsidize its cost so that the poor can be encouraged to consider renewable sources of energy when they do their people’s plan.
+The government to shoulder the cost of installing renewable sources of energy or subsidize its cost so that the poor can be encouraged to consider renewable sources of energy when they do their people’s plan.

-Support communities and entrepreneurs to establish and create more green jobs at the community level to lessen people’s mobility and create more jobs within the community.
+Support communities and entrepreneurs to establish and create more green jobs at the community level to improve people’s mobility (and reduce their carbon footprints) and create more jobs in the community.